There’s nothing more fun than working on a PR project for a family-friendly product that I view as MomTastic, and Marimba Chat is a perfect example!

 One father-daughter software development team is confident that their newly minted app will ease young kids into the world of social media with the help of their parents as digital coaches.
 It started when co-founder and 8-year-old Annelise Schiebler asked if she could chat with her friends online.
 Her father, co-founder Andrew Schiebler, was surprised that there wasn’t already a range of options for young kids.

 After more research, the father-daughter duo developed Marimba Chat, the first COPPA-certified messaging app for kids.
 Andrew explained, “There are very few social networking products made for this age group.
 Our goal is to give elementary school kids a safe place to chat with their friends and family.”
-Marimba is currently free to download in the App Store.

 Marimba is designed to be safe for kids and easy for parents.
 Highlights include: